 Unique users are identified by their unique ID sent to Chameleon.
 This means that a user could visit your application from different browsers/devices/locations etc. but would only be counted once.

-The time period of tracking MTUs is the previous 30-day period; this means that we don't aggregate ALL users historically, unlike some other applications, but focus on users that have the potential to benefit from Chameleon tours.
+The period of tracking MTUs is the previous 30-day period; this means that we don't aggregate ALL users historically, unlike some other applications, but focus on users that have the potential to benefit from Chameleon tours.

 Upon your billing date, we will count the maximum number of MTUs in the prior period (month or year) and charge accordingly.
 If you have any questions about billing feel free to email us.